 Cremora Tart

 Old-fashioned is just right!

 Emmy’s video of how you make Cremora Tart is definitely worth the watch.
 And the Cremora Tart is delicious to eat!
-It is an old fashioned fridge tart type dessert.
-But as you know from my Retro Custard recipe, I am not scared of old fashioned food!
+It is an old fashioned fridge tart-type dessert.
+But as you know from my Peppermint Crisp Tart recipe, I am not scared of old fashioned food!
 The best part is that you can make it with pantry staples (if Cremora is something you keep in the pantry).
 And it is quick to make and almost impossible to flop.
-If you have a whisk and a fridge you can make this very attractive looking and delicious tasting tart!
-Cremora Tart doesn’t actually taste like Cremora, but very nearly like cheesecake.
+If you have a whisk and a fridge you can make this very attractive-looking and delicious-tasting tart!
+Cremora Tart doesn’t taste like Cremora, but very nearly like cheesecake.
 What’s not to like?
 Time to start buying some Cremora!
 And just to be clear… if you’re looking in the fridge: it’s not inside, it’s on top!

+Cremora Tart